vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 **To submit the liquidity provision message, you'll also need**:

 * Public key: The public key being used to place the liquidity commitment
 * Propagate: Is true or false.
-Propogate is used to define if you want the liquidity commitment sent to the nodes for processing immediately (true), or if you want to manually submit the orders in a transaction (false).
+Propagate is used to define if you want the liquidity commitment sent to the nodes for processing immediately (true), or if you want to manually submit the orders in a transaction (false).
 Note: If you choose to manually submit, it must be within the block tolerance level or it will be rejected

 ### API script
 In the [`sample-api-scripts`](https://github.com/vegaprotocol/sample-api-scripts/) repo, there is a folder named [`submit-create-liquidity-provision`](https://github.com/vegaprotocol/sample-api-scripts/tree/master/submit-create-liquidity-provision), which has a set of scripts to create a new liquidity provision using the `liquidityProvisionSubmission` command.